 Alternate mode can also make things confusing, up until now when you connected a device into a USB port, it was a USB device, with a USB driver.
 Let’s consider a screen with an ethernet connector connected to a laptop using a USB-C cable.
 It could be the following:

-- A USB hub with two devices, for instance a DisplayLink screen and a USB ethernet adapter.
+- A USB hub with two USB devices, for instance a DisplayLink screen and a USB ethernet adapter.

 - A HDMI device, with the ethernet port run using HEC (HDMI Ethernet Channel).